 How much does it cost to file a petition for vaccine injury compensation?

 The VICP covers the cost of filing your petition and your attorney.
 It costs nothing at Sadaka Law because we do not ask for any costs upfront from our clients.

 Can I win a SIRVA injury claim?

+Yes.
+Sadaka Law has had a lot of success in obtaining compensation for people injured by SIRVA.
 Over the years, the VICP has paid over $70 million to around 500 petitioners with shoulder injuries from vaccine shots.
 In 2016 alone, over 200 SIRVA injury claimants received nearly $30 million in compensation from the Vaccine Injury Compensation Program.

 What is the statute of limitations for filing a vaccine-related SIRVA injury claim?

 The VICP’s statute of limitations for vaccine injury claims is strict—you must file a petition within three years of experiencing the first SIRVA symptom.
 If the injury led to death, which is unusual in SIRVA cases, you must file a claim within four years after the first symptom (or two years after the death).

 If I have a chronic shoulder injury related to a prior accident can you still help me?

 Yes.
 We have been successful in proving SIRVA claims in clients that have shoulder pain related to an accident or prior injury.
 Shoulder injury related to vaccination is a very distinct type of shoulder pain compared to chronic shoulder injury related to prior injuries.
 You need a skilled attorney like Sadaka Law to help you through these complex cases.